Who Is Forest Whitaker?

 Wife and Children

 Whitaker married actress Keisha Nash in 1996; they have two daughters.
-He has a son and she has a daughter from previous relationships.
+He also has a son and she has a daughter from previous relationships.
+Whitaker filed for divorce in December 2018, citing irreconcilable differences.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!